faridrashidi/kaggle-solutions/README.md

 ## Suggestion
-If you want to learn a lot from the past competitions, try carefully read the followings for every single competition:
+If you want to learn a lot from the past competitions, try carefully read the following for every single competition:
 <ul>
   <li>Description (Task)</li>
   <li>Evaluation (Metric)</li>